Free State of Fiume: Politics

-On 27 January 1924, the Kingdom of Italy and the Kingdom of Serbs, Croats and Slovenes signed the Treaty of Rome, agreeing to the annexation of Fiume by Italy and the absorption of Sušak by the Kingdom of Serbs, Croats and Slovenes.
+On 27 January 1924, the Kingdom of Italy and the Kingdom of Serbs, Croats, and Slovenes signed the Treaty of Rome, agreeing to the annexation of Fiume by Italy and the absorption of Sušak by the Kingdom of Serbs, Croats, and Slovenes.
 All parties ratified the agreement in Rome on 22 February 1924, and it became effective the same day.
 It was registered in the League of Nations Treaty Series on 7 April 1924.
-The government-in-exile of the Free State considered this act invalid and non-binding under international law and continued its activities until well after the 1950s.
-In the aftermath of the II World War, Zanella and Tito were still discussing the possibility of reinstating the old free state, but the changes in the international geopolitical picture lead the Yugoslav communist regime to seize the opportunity and annex the city in 1947 after 2 years of occupation and thanks to Stalin's strong support during the Paris peace conference.
+The government-in-exile of the Free State considered this act invalid and nonbinding under international law and continued its activities until well after the 1950s.
+In the aftermath of the Second World War, Zanella and Tito were still discussing the possibility of reinstating the old free state, but changes in the international geopolitical picture led the Yugoslav Communist regime to seize the opportunity and annex the city in 1947 after two years of occupation, aided by Stalin's strong support during the Paris peace conference.

 Aftermath

 With the surrender of Italy in the Second World War, the "Rijeka" issue resurfaced.
-In 1944 a group of citizens issued the Liburnia Memorandum, in which it was recommended that a confederate state be formed from the three cantons of Fiume, Sušak and Ilirska Bistrica.
-The islands of Krk (Veglia), Cres (Cherso) and Lošinj (Lussino) would enter the common condominium as well.
-Zanella of the government-in-exile still sought the re-establishment of the Free State.
+In 1944, a group of citizens issued the Liburnia Memorandum, in which it was recommended that a confederate state be formed from the three cantons of Fiume, Sušak, and Ilirska Bistrica.
+The islands of Krk (Veglia), Cres (Cherso), and Lošinj (Lussino) would enter the common condominium (a government operating under joint rule) as well.
+Zanella of the government-in-exile still sought reestablishment of the Free State.

-The Yugoslavian authorities, who took possession of the city from German occupation on 3 May 1945, objected to these plans, and took concrete steps to settle the dispute.
-The leaders of the autonomists – Nevio Skull, Mario Blasich and Sergio Sincich – were murdered, while Zanella went into hiding.
+The Yugoslav authorities, who took possession of the city from German occupation on 3 May 1945, objected to the plans and took concrete steps to settle the dispute.
+The leaders of the autonomists – Nevio Skull, Mario Blasich, and Sergio Sincich – were murdered, and Zanella went into hiding.
 With the Paris Peace Treaty of 1947, Fiume (now called Rijeka) and Istria officially became part of Yugoslavia.